lindosystems/lindoapi-lua/README.md

 lindoapi-lua binding for the LINDO API has several illustrative examples that showcase the versatility and utility of using Lua for various mathematical optimization tasks.

-- The `ex_mps` example mimics the functionality of the `runlindo` command, demonstrating how Lua can be used to interface with the LINDO API for solving optimization problems encoded in the MPS or other portable file formats.
+- The `ex_solve` example mimics the functionality of the `runlindo` command, demonstrating how Lua can be used to interface with the LINDO API for solving optimization problems encoded in the MPS or other portable file formats.
 See the section on `runlindo` in the LINDO API's user manual.
 - The `ex_sets` example highlights the ability to add arbitrary Special Ordered Sets (SOS) constraints to a model, showcasing Lua's flexibility in manipulating and customizing model data.
 - The `ex_imbnd` example demonstrates how Lua can be utilized to compute the implied bounds of variables within an optimization model, showcasing the power of scripting languages for performing repetitive optimization tasks.
 - The `ex_debug` example exemplifies Lua's capability to aid in debugging infeasible linear, integer, or nonlinear models, showcasing its utility in troubleshooting and refining optimization models.